kagbodji/test/README.md

 3. execute `docker-compose exec app php artisan key:generate` to set the application key
 4. execute `npm install` to install dependencies such as vuejs, gulp, and bootstrap
 5. execute `docker-compose exec app php artisan migrate` to create db schema
+6. execute `npm run dev` to compile js and css assets
 6. navigate to `http://localhost:8090` in your browser.
-You should see the app
+You should see the task app